 Under the User Restriction tab, you can specify restrictions for any user.
 There is also the option to hide files and folders, as well as set different folder paths for different users.

 And finally, we have the User Role Restrictions tab.
 From here you can define restrictions for user roles instead of a specific user.
 You can hide files and folders and also set different folder paths for different user roles.

 From the preferences section, you can specify the default public root path for File Manager.
 You can also “Enable Trash” which will enable you to access files/folders located inside the trash folder from your WordPress dashboard.

 From the System Properties section, as the name implies, you can access all the basic system properties.

 And lastly, there is the Shortcode section from where you get to access the different shortcodes that comes along with the plugin.
 Using these shortcodes will allow you to more easily manage site files and user roles.

 However, the shortcode functionality is only available with the Pro version of the plugin.

 So this was our full in-depth guide on how to manage files and folders on WordPress admin dashboard.
-We hope you found this read to helpful, and you were able to tweak your site files without any inconveniences.

 Now, as you can see, WP File Manager is riddled with plenty of useful features to help you access and manage your site files from the comforts of your dashboard.
 However, if you need some other features or functionalities that are not provided with the plugin, you can try out some of its alternatives as well.